A Direct Probe of Mass Density Near Inspiraling Binary Black Holes: Motion of the BBH barycenter along the Outer Orbit

 We will call the effective two-body system formed by the BBH barycenter and the tertiary mass the \emph{outer binary} and its orbit the \emph{outer orbit} denoted with subscript ``2", and call the BBH emitting GWs in LISA the \emph{inner binary} with subscript ``1".
 The barycenter motion of the BBH would introduce a time variation of the apparent frequency via the time-varying Doppler shift $\Delta z(t)$ of the GW signals.
-We might also measure secular variation of the inner orbital elements, including the eccentricity and the inclination due to the Kozai-Lidov (KL) mechanism \cite{Kozai:1962zz}.
-This second effect will generally be weaker and harder to measure.